vectorhacker/voice-chat/README.md

 Voice Chat is a voice chat client and server that aims to be as simple as possible at hosting voice conversations.

+# IMPORTANT NOTICE
+This project is under heavy development and internal API will change.
+This is not complete

 ## Goals:
 - Be CLI based
 - Be as simple as possible to use